 Wainscoting for Style, Durability and Function in Commercial Buildings

 Building Owners have been using a form of wainscoting in their buildings since the 14th century according to howstuffworks.com.
 This enhancing wall covering is typically added to the lower third of a wall, but can also be used to cover the entire wall if so desired.
-Wainscoting comes in many materials for different uses including laminate, metallic, tile, vinyl (VCW) , fiber reinforced, or polymer (FRP) material to name most options.
+Commercial wainscoting comes in many materials for different uses including laminate, metallic, tile, vinyl (VCW) , fiber reinforced, or polymer (FRP) material to name most options.
 Additionally, the skilled Millwrights at Wolgast have created beautiful and impressive wood enhancements by request for our clients to add richness to their aesthetic.

 Why and When to Use Structural Insulated Panels: A True Story